phillord/hermit-reasoner/readme.txt

 supports all OWL2 DL constructs and the datatypes required by the OWL 2 specification.

-HermiT is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+HermiT is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
-See the GNU General Public License for more details.
+HermiT is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with HermiT.
+If not, see <http://www.gnu.org/licenses/>.

-A copy of the GNU General Public License has been included with this distribution in the file `license.txt`.
+A copies of the GNU General Public License and the GNU Lesser General Public License have been included with this distribution in the file `gpl.txt` and lgpl-3.0.txt, respectively.
 An online version is available at
 <http://www.gnu.org/licenses/>.

 More information about HermiT and additional licensing information is